 We’ve come a long way since the founders of PPLT met for the fist time in a living room at the base of Mount Ascension in 1996.
 In those 22 years, our supporters and partners have helped us with a wide range of projects.
 And we are planning even more for the future.
-This map shows the diverse area where PPLT focused some of its work.

 In the last 22 years, you have helped us: